nilbot/datasciencecoursera/TakeAwayNotes.md

 > Each of the *apply functions will SPLIT up some data into smaller pieces, APPLY a function to each piece, then COMBINE the results.
 A more detailed discussion of this strategy is found in Hadley Wickham's Journal of Statistical Software paper titled 'The Split-Apply-Combine Strategy for Data Analysis'.

+> Both take a list as input, apply a function to each element of the list, then combine and return the result. lapply() always returns a list, whereas sapply() attempts to simplify the result.

 ```
 lapply(data,class)
 sapply(data,class)